Quickly exit this site by pressing the Escape key Leave this site

 3.1.2 Human Resources (HR) staff will maintain contact with both Professional Standards Department (PSD) and managers to ensure that cases are dealt with as expeditiously as possible and will escalate cases to the appropriate Senior Leadership Team (SLT) member where it is felt that insufficient progress is being made.

-3.2 Employees on probation are expected to adhere to the police staff standards of professional behaviour at all times.
-Should disciplinary action become necessary, it may be appropriate to go straight to stage two or stage three of the discipline protocol.
+3.2 Employees on probation are expected to adhere to the Police Staff Standards of professional behaviour at all times.
+Should disciplinary action become necessary, it may be appropriate to go straight to Stage Two or Stage Three of the discipline protocol.

 3.3 Superintendents or police staff equivalents are authorised to dismiss staff on probation.